dylanaraps/pure-bash-bible/README.md

 ## Use regex on a string

-We can use the result of `bash`'s regex matching to replace `sed` for a large number of use-cases.
+The result of `bash`'s regex matching can be used to replace `sed` for a large number of use-cases.

 **CAVEAT**: This is one of the few platform dependant `bash` features.